Hammix3112/Mobile-POS-using-Js/README.md

-# Mobile-POS-using-Js
+# POS using JS webomponent
-I created this POS system as the final project of Javascript during my intership and styled it by using Boostrap
+ I created this POS system using Javacript Components or styled it with Bootstrap